 There are a handful of symptoms related to bruxism.
 If you’re experiencing any of the symptoms listed below, we recommend seeing a dentist or doctor about your teeth.
 Note that most of the symptoms can be unpleasant and uncomfortable.
 Some of the symptoms are even detrimental to health.
 If you think you may grind your teeth at night, you can reach out to us at 402-413-7141.
 Below are some of the most common symptoms associated with bruxism.

-If you’re currently experiencing serious pain, you can find more information about managing dental pain here.
+If you’re currently experiencing serious discomfort, you can find more information about managing it here.
 If it’s an emergency, call our emergency line immediately at 402-840-9783.